 But let’s get to the point.
 In 2017 I’ve reviewed around 200 different ciders mainly from Europe, but also from Canada, the U.S. and New Zealand.
 Some of them were exceptional and I couldn’t get enough of them, some of them went down the sink drain.
 And trust me, it was a real challenge to select only 10 out of over 200 ciders I have sampled (incl. cider tastings, cider festivals and ciders tried in Canada).
 So after long discussions (with myself) I have put together the top ten best ciders I’ve tried in 2017.
 I’ve selected ciders that are still available so you can purchase them and make your own opinion about them.
 The ciders are in alphabetical order by cider maker.
 Cheers and a happy cider year 2018!

 - A.K.
-Cider, Limonka, Vizovice, the Czech Republic, made from Jadernicka moravska (Pépin de Moravie)
+Cider, Limonka, Vizovice, the Czech Republic, made with Jadernicka moravska (Pépin de Moravie)

 I’ve tried a number of Czech ciders this year, mainly at Slavnost Cideru 2017, but Limonka crafted by Martin from A.K.
 Cider was one of the best.
 Limonka has a complex structure and each note is nicely balanced not dominating over another.
 Not entirely dry, but also not too acidic Limonka is just perfect for a larger audience.
 I loved it!
 For the full review click here.